klamann/raspi-poe-mon/README.md

 This will show live system information and control the fan on the PoE HAT based on chip temperature.
 Each command has its own help section that lists all avilable options, e.g. `raspi-poe-mon run --help`.
 This will tell you how to change the fan controller settings

-    raspi-poe-mon run --fan-off-temp 50 --fan-on-temp 60
+    raspi-poe-mon run --fan-off-temp 50 --fan-on-temp 60 --brightness 80

-With this setting, the fan will turn on when the CPU reaches 60°C and turn off after it has cooled down to 50°C.
+With this setting, the fan will turn on when the CPU reaches 60°C and turn off after it has cooled down to 50°C. The display's brightness level is set to 80%.

+### Start on Boot

 The display and fan controller will only stay active as long as the process is running.
 To have it start automatically on boot and keep it running in the background, we can create a system service.
 On Raspi OS, create a new file `/etc/systemd/system/raspi-poe-mon.service` with this content: